gaganmani90/competitive-programming-java/README.md

 ## Overview

-Problem Solving questions and solution in java from various sources such as Leetcode, GeeksforGeeks, codechef, google codejam, codewars, hackerrank etc.
+Problem Solving questions and solutions in java from various sources such as Leetcode, GeeksforGeeks, Codechef, Google Codejam, Codewars, Hackerrank etc.

+## How to use this package ?
+* Clone git repository on your machine
+* Open the project in Intellij
+* Enable Maven framework.